Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Introduction

 This article has three major contributions.
-First, to the best of our knowledge, this is the first attempt to estimate a time-dependent time-lag parameter with historical functional linear models.
+First, to the best of our knowledge, this is the first attempt to estimate a time-dependent time-lag parameter in historical functional linear models.
 Second, we simplify and increase the flexibility of previous historical functional linear model methods by replacing the tent-like basis functions with the tensor product Whittaker basis such that higher resolution coefficient and time-lag functions can be recovered.
-Finally, we successfully demonstrate that our method can lead to novel research directions within hydrology by estimating the ground-truth coefficient function $\beta(s,t)$ and time-dependent time-lag parameter $\delta(t)$, which can be used in a variety of future applications to represent the long-term relationship between rainfall and streamflow.
+Finally, we successfully demonstrate that our method can lead to novel research directions within hydrology by accurately estimating the ground-truth filtering function $\beta(s,t)$ and time-dependent time-lag parameter $\delta(t)$.

-The remainder of this paper is organized as follows.
-Our method is formally presented in Section \ref{sec:Methods} along with its theoretical properties and a sketch of its algorithm.
-In Section \ref{sec:experiments}, we conduct several experiments on real streamflow data and compare the results to expert knowledge.
-Next, four simulation experiments in Section \ref{sec:simStudies} assess the quality of parameter estimation at different levels of noise.
-Finally, in Section \ref{sec:conclustion}, we summarize the work, explain the limitations of our method and study, and discuss ideas for future work.